 Xiamen Health Foothpath connects Xiamen in with its green surroundings close to the metropolis.
 It is a 23-kilometre long network of footpaths, elevated footpaths and seven footbridges that gives residents and visitors access to the nearby nature.
 The system improves the pedestrians’ options to move in the recreational areas located near Xiamen, thereby promoting mobility in the city and in the nearby countryside.
 The design of the path has been adapted and made flexible to fit the changing terrain.
 The footpaths make use of the mountainous and fertile landscape as potentials and restrictions, and seven very different bridges undulate and elevate the paths in line with the contours of the city.

-The Xiamen Footpath project comes in the wake of the Xiamen Bicycle Skyway, which is the world’s highest cycle bridge and China’s first elevated cycle path, also designed by Dissing+Weitling.
-The project has received great international interest and it won the Danish Design Award in the Liveable Cities category in 2019.
-It was the launch pad for Dissing+Weitling’s green mobility projects in China.
+The Xiamen Footpath project was realised after the Xiamen Bicycle Skyway, which is the world’s highest cycle bridge and China’s first elevated cycle path, also designed by Dissing+Weitling.

 The Xiamen Health Footpath opened to the public in 2020.
 After its completion, the footpath has become a landmark of Xiamen and Fujian Province, attracting a large number of citizens and tourists.
 Mountain and sea health trails that pass through the urban area and natural landscapes meet the various requirements for users with disabilities, such as elevators at places with large height differences.